bengrunfeld/study-notes/cheesemaking/5_affinage.md

 For hotter wax applications, clean the cheese as above, then chill thoroughly to refrigeration temps.

-If you are clear coating before waxing, the cheese can go back to agin g for another week or two before applying the hard wax.
+If you are clear coating before waxing, the cheese can go back to aging for another week or two before applying the hard wax.

 Waxing can be done over a large temp range, from low 120F (49C) to the more dangerous high temp of 220F (104C).
 The high temp method can scald the skin easily and is a fire risk, but it will kill mold spores on the surface of the cheese.

 You can use a double boiler to melt wax or a recyclable aluminum foil tray and set on a very low direct heat.

 The best is a slow cooker, or crock-pot.
-This eliminates open flames, hot birders or the possibility of water splashing in.
+This eliminates open flames, hot burners or the possibility of water splashing in.

 Once you are done, you can turn the unit off and let the wax harden inside.